If you don’t see the Sound Effects window on the screen, click the button in the top-right corner of the Main Window to show it.

 - Drag a sound file from the Finder to a Scene in the Scenes window.
 (This will also add the sound to the Sound Effects window.)

-To remove a sound effect from a Scene, click the X beside the sound effect name in the top left corner of the main window.
+To remove a sound effect from a Scene, click the X beside the sound effect name in the top left corner of the Main Window.
+Note that this won’t remove the sound from the Sound Effects window.

 Scene Sound Settings